 - Don’t hesitate to enter the tourist office centres.
 During my French travels, the receptionists I met know the area and will be happy to help you discover their beautiful region.

-- Organise your accommodation in the area around Lyon here.
+- Click here to get ideas about accommodation in the area around Lyon.

 - Visiting the region around Lyon?
 Think of the following hashtags: #onlylyon – #myauvergnerhonealpes – #enfranceaussi – #frenchmoments